 Events & Marathons

 Consider charging "food admissions" for an event, party, or school production.
-The admission price is a certain number of food items; for example, 3 cans or 1 box of cereal.
+The admission price for the event is a certain number of food items; for example, 3 cans or 1 box of cereal.
 You can ask your community to sponsor miles, laps, or hours as part of a marathon, swim-a-thon, or dance-a-thon.

 Share the Love: January & February

 Help AFAC collect heart-healthy non-perishable foods.
-Items like low-sodium soups, vegetables, and proteins (tuna, salmon, chicken, beans) will keep our families and senior clients eating warm meals throughout the winter months!
+Items like low-sodium soups, vegetables, and proteins (tuna, salmon, chicken, beans) will keep our families and senior clients eating warm and heart-healthy meals throughout the winter months!
 Create flyers that list AFAC's most-needed foods using our flyer templates.